Atharva2099/letter-llama/README.md

 ## Model Training 🔬
 The model was fine-tuned using Unsloth, an efficient training framework for LLMs.
 Training details and code can be found in the `training` directory.
 The dataset used contains various professional cover letters, helping the model learn proper structure and content.

-## Contributing 🤝
-Feel free to open issues or PRs if you have suggestions for improvements!

 ## Acknowledgments 👏
 - [ShashiVish](https://huggingface.co/ShashiVish) for the cover letter dataset